alpaunovski/simple-python3-email-client/README.md

 # Simple Python Email Client (wxPython)

+# Disclaimer
+This is an educational project.
+No production use.
+Only for educational purposes.
+This project is not secure.
+Credentials are stored unencrypted.
+No warranty whatsoever.
+Use at own risk.

 ## Overview
 This project is a fully functional email client written in Python 3 using the wxPython GUI framework.
 It demonstrates how to build a lightweight email application using standards-compliant email protocols while still supporting multiple accounts, IMAP retrieval, SMTP sending, and a graphical interface for reading and composing messages.